Fardin2689/Auth_Backend/README.md

-# Authentication and Authorization Project
+# Authentication and Authorization Backend Project

 Powered by [NestJs](https://nestjs.com/)
 For the database, Postgres is used.

 ## run the App

-1- Install the postgres database
+1- Install the postgres database\
-2- Change the variables in the config folder
+2- Change the variables in the config folder\
 3- Simply run the bellow scripts

 ### `npm i`